DocumentWDP-10

 Emoji Rendering:

-• Modern terminals (Windows Terminal, iTerm2, Kitty) render emoji well
+• Modern terminals (Windows Terminal, iTerm2, Kitty) render emoji correctly

-• Older terminals may show emoji as boxes or double-width characters
+• Older terminals may display emoji as boxes or double-width characters

 • Implementations SHOULD provide a --no-emoji or --plain flag